nguyengiabach1201/Prezen/README.md

 ### Create your first slide
 Inside `<div class="presentation"></div>` is where you put your slides in.

-To create a slide, simply paste the following code:
+To create a slide, paste the following code:
 ```html
 <div>
     <div class="heading">